-Additional information relating to the Corporation is on SEDAR at www.sedar.com.
+Additional information relating to the Corporation is on SEDAR+ at www.sedarplus.ca.
 Shareholders may contact the Corporation at Suite 501, 543 Granville Street, Vancouver, British Columbia V6C 1X8, Canada by mail, telecopier (1-604-688-1157), telephone (1-604-633-9022) or e-mail (kcasswell@seabordservices.com) to request copies of the Corporation's financial statements and MD&A.

-Financial information for the Corporation's most recently completed financial year is provided in its comparative annual financial statements and MD&A which are filed on SEDAR.
+Financial information for the Corporation's most recently completed financial year is provided in its comparative annual financial statements and MD&A which are filed on SEDAR+.

-DATED this 28th day of April, 2022.
+DATED this 5th day of May, 2025.